 Applying to grad school at Carleton is a multi-step process and is the same for both international and domestic students.
 For more information, please visit Apply Online.

-According to Citizenship and Immigration Canada (CIC), foreign nationals need a study permit to study in Canada.
+According to Immigration, Refugees and Citizenship Canada (IRCC), foreign nationals need a study permit to study in Canada.
 In most cases, you must apply for a study permit before coming to Canada.
 At the time of admission, Carleton will provide you with an Offer of Admission, a Statement of Standing on Admission, and a Letter for International Students.
 The electronic copies of these documents are available in Carleton Central after you receive an Offer of Admission from Carleton and are considered the official documents from Carleton University.
 You should submit these documents along with other required documents when you apply for a study permit.

 Please consult the nearest Canadian consulate (embassy, high commission or government office) for complete regulations and applications procedures.
-You can also visit Citizenship and Immigration Canada for more information.
+You can also visit the IRCC website for more information.